Colleen Allen: Finding an Academic Home

 Finding My Way, by Colleen Allen, a December 2004 graduate of Stetson with a major in American Studies and a minor in Sport Administration

-I grew up in a strong Irish Catholic family where all the women were as headstrong as the men.
-No gender stereotyping here: My uncles learned to cook, and my twin aunts played on the county softball team.
-My mother went into science doing audiologyy.
-She taught me to cook but also to play sports-and insisted that I could do anything too.
+I grew up in a strong Irish Catholic family where all the women were as headstrong as the men gender stereotyping here: My uncles learned to cook, and my twin aunts played on the county softball team.
+My mother went into science doing audiology.
+She taught me to cook but also to play sports and insisted that I could do anything too.
 During my first few years in college, I just wasn't sure what that something would be.

-I still needed to decide on my concentration within the major: four courses from different department on a related theme.
-Professor Mieras gave me the leeway to study what I wanted, to follow my interests.
-I told her that ever since my own childhood, I had always been interested in women and children and their relation to the media-how those forces influence them and how they are represented there.
+I still needed to decide on my concentration within the major: four courses from different departments on a related theme.
+Professor Mieras gave me the leeway to study what I wanted and to follow my interests.
+I told her that ever since my own childhood, I had always been interested in women and children and their relation to the media, those forces that influence them and how they are represented there.
 I started looking for courses from across the university that would help me understand especially the effects of TV programs on women and children.
 This became the basis of my concentration for the major and also for my senior research

-At first I was afraid of that big senior project-it seemed so long and drawn out.
+At first, I was afraid that the big senior project seemed so long and drawn out.
 But the more I took background courses and the more I researched, the more excited I got about the work.
 It is almost as if I forgot to be afraid of it, and I started to want to tell people about what I was learning.

 I am so glad that I found American Studies.
 I was struggling to find where I belonged, and when I found this major, my whole attitude changed overnight.
 I was not taking my studies very seriously before, and now I enjoy researching and talking about it with others.
 Sometimes all it takes is one class, and that can help you choose a major and change your whole direction.
-The professors in American Studies are so interested in their subject that it rubs off on you-and they always have time for students-there was never something else in the way if one of their students wanted to learn.
+The professors in American Studies are so interested in their subject that it rubs off on you, and they always have time for students.
+There is never something else in the way if one of their students wants to learn.